The Conductors

 Nicholas Fairbank

-Nicholas Fairbank is Choral Director of the Sooke Philharmonic Choir.
-After early studies in B.C., Nicholas Fairbank pursued further musical training in London, England and Paris, France.
+Nicholas Fairbank has been Director of the Sooke Philharmonic Chorus since 2015.
+After early studies in B.C., he pursued further musical training in London, England and Paris, France.
 He holds Masters degrees from the Université de Paris (musicology and French literature), the University of California at Santa Barbara (French language and pedagogy), and the University of Victoria (music composition), as well as Associateship diplomas from the Royal Conservatory of Music (gold medal winner for pipe organ, 1981) and the Royal Canadian College of Organists (Willan and Barker prizes 1998), of which he was the National President from 2012-2014.

-In a career spanning 40 years, he has taught piano, organ and harpsichord, most recently at the Victoria Conservatory of Music where he was on the keyboard and theory faculties for 18 years, and has performed across North America and in Europe.
+As a teacher, he has taught piano, organ and harpsichord and all levels of music theory, most recently at the Victoria Conservatory of Music where he was on the keyboard and theory faculties for 18 years.
+As a concert organist he has performed across North America, in Mexico, and in Europe.

-Mr. Fairbank is an established composer whose catalogue of compositions includes more than 80 works for organ and piano solo, voice, and various choral and instrumental ensembles.
+Mr. Fairbank is an established composer whose catalogue of compositions includes more than 100 works for organ and piano solo, voice, and various choral and instrumental ensembles.
+More information about his music can be found at www.fairbankmusic.ca.

 Klazek.jpeg